Hotel Air Quality: Know Before You Go

 For safety reasons, most hotels won’t allow you to open up the windows.
 So, it’s hard to get fresh air flowing inside your room by yourself.
 You end up having to rely on the hotel’s HVAC system.
 The air quality in your room will be insufficient if the system isn’t blowing clean, fresh air.
 So, consider asking at the front desk or when you check in when the last time the HVAC system has been serviced, cleaned, and had the filters changed out.

-Ask About Dehumidifiers
+Dehumidifiers

 Some HVAC systems have built-in dehumidifiers that will help cut down the moisture in the hotel and your room in particular.
 Less moisture means less chance for mold.
-Mold can cause all types of allergy and respiratory issues.
+Mold can cause all types of allergies and respiratory issues.
 You can check out common symptoms of mold exposure here.
 So, check and see if the hotel’s HVAC system includes dehumidifiers.

-Ask About Air Purifiers
+Portable Air Purifiers

 You’re going to be spending time and sleeping in this room, it may be uncomfortable at first, but there’s nothing wrong with asking the hotel managers or staff about their cleaning process and procedure.
 Some questions to consider: